estebanbecker/Parallel-computing-UPC/README.md

 ## Better memory use

 We can improve the memory use by not copying the whole grid at each iteration.
-To do that we will use a pointer for each grid and flip them at the end of an iteration.
-To achieve that we have to declare shared
+To do that, we will use a pointer for each grid and flip them at the end of an iteration.
+To achieve that, we have to declare shared
 pointers:

 ``` c